menu

 Overview

 Bristol - Bremen is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maine.
 With a population of 3,842 people and just one neighborhood, Bristol - Bremen is the 118th largest community in Maine.
-Bristol - Bremen has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Bristol - Bremen has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Bristol - Bremen home prices are not only among the most expensive in Maine, but Bristol - Bremen real estate also consistently ranks among the most expensive in America.